kperkins411/Pytorch_combine_embeddings_and_continuous_variables/README.md

-# Pytorch- converting categorical variables into embeddings and concatenating them with other continuous variables to form an input to a neural network
+# Pytorch- converting categorical variables into embeddings and concatenating them with other continuous variables to form an input for a fully connected neural net
 Ref: [Justin Johnsons excellent pytorch introduction ](https://github.com/jcjohnson/pytorch-examples)

 There are several examples in this project that demonstrate concatenating multiple inputs (continuous and categorical) to feed a fully connected neural network.
 The most interesting one is [multiple_inputs_embeddings_cats_batch.py](https://github.com/kperkins411/Pytorch_combine_embeddings_and_continuous_variables/blob/master/multiple_inputs_embeddings_cats_batch.py)  since it concatenates both continuous and categorical variables (via embeddings).